keithbabinec/Archivial/README.md

 Note: Once Ozette is installed, OzetteCmd.exe should be available in your system path.
 This means you can run these configuration commands from any command prompt path location.

-Usage: OzetteCmd.exe <command> --Option1Name Option1Value --Option2Name Option2Value
+Usage: OzetteCmd.exe &lt;command&gt; --Option1Name Option1Value --Option2Name Option2Value

 ## Providers